Applications for Fulbright-Nehru Master’s Fellowship for 2022-2023 are now open and interested students may apply by May 17, 2021.

-Have at least three years professional work experience, and
+- Have at least three years of professional work experience, and

 The fellowships are for one to two years.

-if employed, should follow the instructions carefully regarding employer’s endorsement.
+if employed, should follow the instructions carefully regarding the employer’s endorsement.

 If applicable, obtain the endorsement from the appropriate administrative authority on the FNMasters Employer’s Endorsement Form.
 The employer must indicate that leave will be granted for the fellowship period.
 The applicant can download the FNMasters Employer’s Endorsement Form from the USIEF website.

 - Applications must be submitted online via the link given at the end of this post.